ilanashapiro/stg_optimization/README.md

 We generated the paired MP3 and CSV files, as well as the STGs.
 The full dataset was too large to include, so we just include one composer folder (Beethoven) along with 4 sample pieces, two of which are referenced in the paper.
 The full dataset would be made publicly available following publication.

 **NOTE:** We had to omit files from this repo due to size limitations.
 These do not include code files that we modified, but do include most of our dataset and several output files (only the relevant output files in the experiments are kept.
 The Harmony Transformer dataset and pretrained model checkpoints are not included in the analyses folder).
+Please see https://huggingface.co/datasets/ilanashapiro/stg-paired-audio/tree/main for our full STG/paired audio dataset.